 Legal PAs are responsible for assisting one or more individuals in a law firm or in-house legal team with all aspects of their professional lives.
 This can include liaising with clients, drafting documents and project management, as well as booking meetings, travel, and accommodation.

 The responsibilities of a Legal PA are broad and can vary greatly from role to role.
-However, as a guide, Legal PAs can expect to be responsible for some or all of the following:
+However, as a guide, a Legal PA job description often involves:

 • Booking travel, meetings and accommodation.